-Assets arising from reinsurance contracts are also computed using the above methods.
+Assets arising from reinsurance contracts are also calculated using the above methods.
 In addition, the recoverability of these assets is assessed on a periodic basis to ensure that the balance is reflective of the amounts that will ultimately be received, taking into consideration factors such as counterparty and credit risk.
 Impairment is recognised where there is objective evidence that the Group may not receive amounts due to it and these amounts can be reliably measured.
+A breakdown of reinsurance recoveries is provided in Note 13.

-NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2014
+NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2015